Mornieur/Piano-Project/README.md

 # Piano Project

 This is a simple piano project that allows users to interact with a virtual piano using their mouse clicks.
-It is built with HTML, CSS, and JavaScript.
+It is built with HTML, SCSS, and JavaScript.

 ## Demo